 GPS is a very important navigational tool during the tour, which we highly recommend taking advantage of, but for people who prefer a less tech-based approach, it is also possible to cycle with the printed turn by turn notes, and a basic bicycle computer measuring distance so you can be aware of upcoming turns.

-On some tours we also use flagging tape – a brightly coloured ribbon – tied by our staff to tree branches, signposts, and whatever we can find at key intersections so you avoid missing a difficult turn.
-This is not our main navigation system but it can be very useful on days where the route may deviate from the GPS track or for particularly confusing turns.
+Occasionally, we also use flagging tape – a brightly coloured ribbon – tied by our staff to tree branches or signposts where the route may deviate from the GPS track or for particularly confusing turns.